Overhead line: Electrification support structures

 Tunnels, low overbridges and other location specific features (retaining walls, adjacent rockfaces etc) frequently require bespoke OLE structures that may incorporate some features of the generic types above.

 Overhead catenary systems in the United States

 Amtrak's Northeast Corridor in the United States has catenary over the 600 mi between Boston, Massachusetts, and Washington, D.C., for inter-city trains.
 Commuter rail agencies including MARC, SEPTA, NJ Transit, and Metro-North Railroad use the catenary to provide local service.
+Amtrak's Keystone Corridor is electrified on the 104 mi stretch between Philadelphia and Harrisburg, Pennsylvania, which sees intercity service between New York City and Harrisburg via Philadelphia, as well as SEPTA commuter trains.

+New Jersey Transit operates a network of electrified rail lines originating at Hoboken Terminal and New York's Penn Station; including the North Jersey Coast Line (up to Long Branch), Morristown Line (up to Dover), Montclair-Boonton Line (up to Hackettstown via diesel transfer or electric to Montclair/Great Notch), and the Gladstone Branch.
+NJT also operates a short 2.7-mile spur between Princeton Junction and Princeton, New Jersey, known as the Princeton Branch.

+In the Philadelphia metropolitan area, SEPTA operates an extensive network of 13 electrified rail lines originating at 30th Street Station in Philadelphia, totaling 280 mi.